setaman/vue-ellipse-progress-docs/docs/guide/slots/legend.md

 # `legend`  <Badge type="warning" text="deprecated" vertical="middle" />

-In this slot you can put an additional element that you want to display beside the circle legend.
+In this slot, you can put an additional element that you want to display beside the circle legend.
-This is simply a legacy slot from the time when the [**`default`**](#default) slot did not exist yet.
+This is simply a legacy slot from the time when the [**`default`**](./default.md) slot did not exist yet.
 It can be helpful in some situations, but is much less powerful.

 ### Usage 📜